-If you’ve ever straddled the US-Mexico border, you’ll most likely have been chased by a few local vendors plugging their tourist wares.
-Maybe they’re sticking sombreros on your head, or wrapping a cheap poncho around your shoulders.
-But one of the most popular items touted are the so-called Mexican jumping beans, or frijoles saltarines as they are usually known in Spanish.
+If you’ve ever straddled the US-Mexico border, you most likely have been chased by a few local vendors plugging their tourist wares.
+Maybe they were sticking sombreros on your head, or wrapping a cheap poncho around your shoulders.
+But one of the most popular items touted are the so-called Mexican jumping beans—or frijoles saltarines, as they are usually known in Spanish.

 These little beans are famed for their remarkable tendencies to jump around, seemingly of their own free will, amusing children and adults alike for generations.
 But what are they, really?
 And what exactly makes them jump?

 Mexican jumping beans are not beans—but they do jump!

 The Mexican jumping beans stem from a deciduous shrub called Sebastiana pavoniana (catchy right?)
 Rather than a legume, this shrub is actually a member of the spurge family (Euphorbiaceae), and is found growing on the rocky desert slopes of the northwestern Mexican states of Sonora, Sinaloa and Chihuahua.
 The town of Álamos in Sonora is especially famous for it.
 There’s a reason why it’s widely known as “the jumping bean capital of the world.”

 S. pavoniana is a large shrub, and can grow up to 33-39 feet (10–12 m) in height.
 The plant bears small, greenish yellow flowers in the spring, which give way to dark brown fruits over the summer months, most commonly in June and August.
 These fruits have three sections, each containing a single seed.